 Thinking about onboarding as a set of modules was great for a number of reasons.

 - Secondly, they worked well with our implementation architecture and aligned with how we made calls to our database.
-More specifically, we were building this experience across all of our clients.
-Accordingly, we wanted to ensure that teams were only going through the onboarding modules once.
-While we couldn’t easily track every behavior, we could access whether or not a team member was an admin or user, whether or not they had been invited to or joined a space, etc. This helped us create accurate heuristics regarding which modules team members had experienced.
+More specifically, we were building this experience across all of our clients, so we wanted to ensure that teams only experienced each onboarding module once.
+While we couldn’t easily track every behavior, we could access whether or not a team member was an admin or user, whether or not they had been invited to or joined a space, etc. This helped us create accurate heuristics regarding which modules team members needed to see across clients.

 Iterating on the Modules

 The empty state for spaces also proved to be an important area for onboarding, as we wanted to show the power of spaces and help facilitate more engagement when admins and users created them.
 When we initially started designing this empty state, we had to solve for a dynamic UI and simultaneously show all the different things that team members could add to a space.
 As we were exploring iterations, we later learned that we would not have the developer resources to build out a powerful tool.
-As such, we resorted to creating an empty state that showed the most important actions while ensuring that we did not restrict users from the options at hand.
+As such, we resorted to creating an empty state that showed the most important actions while ensuring that we did not restrict users from other key behaviors.

 Designing for Existing Teams

-Though we knew there would be obstacles for us to fully acclimate existing teams to newly added spaces, we were determined to help them grasp the concept of and embrace the improved experience.
+With the completion of onboarding for new teams, we were ready to shift our attention towards existing teams.
+Though we knew there would be obstacles to fully acclimate these teams to newly added spaces, we were determined to help them grasp the concept of and embrace the improved experience.

-Having conducted research through the Spaces Beta, we had a strong footing around what we needed to think about with regards to existing teams.
+Having conducted research through the Spaces Beta, we had a strong footing around what we needed to think about.
 Specifically, we knew we had to:

 - Be sensitive to the fact that change is difficult.
 Because existing admins and users had existing workflows and processes that took time and effort to fully realize, pushing them into new experiences when they were unprepared created anxiety and frustration.

 - Be clear about the hierarchy of Spaces in relation to notes and notebooks.
-That is, existing teams needed to understand how Spaces fits into their existing conception around notes and notebooks.
+That is, existing teams needed to understand how Spaces fits into their existing conceptions.

 We were fortunate to be able to leverage what we had already designed for new Business teams.
 However, given what we had discovered during our Beta, we knew we had to make a few adjustments.